 The pressure on a wall retaining a compacted backfill is usually in excess of the one predicted using classical theory.
 The typical pressure distribution due to compaction is shown in Figure 1 according to Ingold (1979).
 Compaction pressure will be maximum up to a depth hc, after which it is locked into the pressure from the retained material.
 Therefore, pressure distribution at the back of a compacted retaining wall is not essentially triangular (in the absence of ground water).

-The simplified method for evaluating compaction pressure at the back of retaining wall is given by the equations below;
+The simplified method for evaluating the compaction pressure at the back of a retaining wall is given by the equations below;

 Maximum horizontal pressure induced by compaction = √(2Qdγk,f)/π)